Have you recently shifted to working remotely? Has it been a smooth process, or more of a bumpy ride?

 Going a step further, many remote companies recommend making all meetings optional, keeping the core information in the same place, instead of scattering it across meetings, documents, and documentation.
 This discipline is essential for mastering how to work remotely.

-Making remote meetings work for you and your team
+3 Tips for making remote meetings work for you and your team

 When your company is remote, ‘this meeting should be an email' is not just a funny saying, but a real decision for you to consider.